Search

 Scheduled personal property

-The best way to protect valuable items such as jewelry or collectibles is to individually schedule each item.
+One way to protect valuable items is to individually schedule each item.
 This requires you to tell the insurance company up front about each individual item and what you paid for it.

 Let’s say you own a lot of expensive jewelry.
 It would be in your best interest to schedule each piece ahead of time.
 This way, if they’re damaged in a fire, your carrier already knows the pieces of jewelry you own, the years they were bought and so forth.
 This will make the claim settlement process go a lot more smoothly.